How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 Step 5: Brake Cleaning (2 minutes)

 For top-notch braking power, your brakes need to be free from grime and grease.
-Time to put the Brake Booster to work.
+Time to put the Brake Cleaner to work.
 Both on the rotors and the brake pads.
-Start by spraying a bit onto one of the Microfibre Cloths and give one rotor a good wipe.
+Start by spraying a bit onto one of your Microfibre Cloths and give one rotor a good wipe.
 Repeat for the other side.
 Then the other rotor.
-Then, spray a small amount onto the edge of the cloth and carefully pull it through the calipers, letting it pass between the disc and the pads.
-Do this for both sides, both calipers.
+Then, spray a small amount onto the edge of the cloth and carefully pull it through the callipers, letting it pass between the disc and the pads.
+Do this for both sides, both callipers.
 Save the cloth you’ve been using for this job only, so it doesn’t mix with other grease and grime!

 Step 6: applying chain wax (2 minutes)

 Now, let’s apply some chain wax.
-Use the Slick Wax or Speed Potion Wax.
-More on that topic later.
+I highly recommend Squirt Chain Wax for this reason.
 Apply one drop per link, only on the inside of the chain.
 Take your time and be precise.
 One drip is plenty.
 Go overboard, and you’ll find out just how messy things can get after just one or two rides.
 For best results, let it sit for at least 2–3 hours before heading out again.
 Good things take time.
 Even a smooth-running bike chain.

 Precisely applying Chain Wax to the bike chain to ensure smooth running and protection.